Adani Green Energy shares jump 5 pc on Total SA deal

 Shares of Adani Green Energy gained 5 per cent on Wednesday after Total SA said it has invested Rs 3,707 crore in a solar energy joint venture with the domestic firm.
-The scrip jumped 4.90 per cent to Rs 166.80 on the BSE.
+The scrip jumped 5 per cent to close at Rs 166.95 -- its highest trading permissible limit for the day -- on the BSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)